temporaer/wurzel/README.markdown

 			                                      (read from config-file if not given)
 			--stem-axis arg                       the axis of stem-plane
 			                                      (read from config-file if not given)
+			-v [ --max-void-dist ] arg (=5)       maximum consecutive distance (in mm) traveled through below-noiselevel data
+			                                      (use this to get rid of weed not connected to root)
 			-r [ --max-radius ] arg (=1.8)        maximum root radius (in mm) -s [ --start-threshold ] arg (=0.1)
 			                                      minimum raw value to start tracking